MR-Adopt/MR-Adopt.github.io/README.md

 ## Welcome to MR-Adopt's Site！
 ----

-The paper “[MR-Adopt: Automatic Deduction of Input Transformation Function for Metamorphic Testing](main.pdf)” is submitted to ASE'24.
+The paper “[MR-Adopt: Automatic Deduction of Input Transformation Function for Metamorphic Testing](main.pdf)” is accepted to ASE'24.
 This page offers access to MR-Adopt and experimental data.
 Additionally, it provides supplementary materials that are omitted from the paper due to space limitations.

 **Table of Contents**